akzaidi/fine-lm/notes/README.md

-Jeogiyo | call a person | useful when trying to summon or interrupt someone nae i-reum -eun ali i(ya) | my name is ali | i if `name[-1]` is consonant else ya jae-bal | please | preeease geu - rae | okay | okaii is fine too go-ma-weo | thanks | informal ah-ni-ya | you're welcome | double it for kawaiiness myeot si-ya | what time is it | chugun myeot si-ya
+Jeogiyo | call a person | useful when trying to summon or interrupt someone nae i-reum -eun ali i(ya) | my name is ali | i if `name[-1]` is consonant else ya jae-bal | please | preeease geu - rae | okay, i'm down | okaii is fine too go-ma-weo | thanks | informal ah-ni-ya | you're welcome | double it for kawaiiness myeot si-ya | what time is it | chugun myeot si-ya